Ditectrev/Scrum-Master-I-PSM-I-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

 ### A Development Team is required to deliver a done increment by the end of a Sprint.
-Select two statements that explain what ‘done’ means. (choose two)
+Select two statements that explain what ‘done' means. (choose two)

 - [ ] All work the Development Team is willing to do.
 - [ ] Ready for integration.